abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/django-on-gcp/baseline.md

 ```console
 python manage.py runserver 0.0.0.0:8000
 ```
+#### Enable Port 8000 in GCP Firewall
+By default, Django only allows access from localhost.
+To test from your browser using the VM’s external IP, update the ALLOWED_HOSTS list.

 #### View in browser
 Open a web browser on your local machine (Chrome, Firefox, Edge, etc.) and enter the following URL in the address bar: